QbitNetwork/Qbit-wallet-backend/README.md

 ## Changelog
 ### v6.0.8

-* Fix sync progress bar not showing syncing
+* Fix the progress bar not showing syncing

 ### v6.0.7

 * Fix bug when scanning coinbase transactions and not using `/sync/raw`